niravshah241/MDFEniCSx/demo/3_airfoil_displacement/README.md

 We define the boundary of the outer rectangular $\Gamma_1 = \partial \Omega_1$ and the boundary of the airfoil $\Gamma_2 = \partial \Omega_2$.

 We define the reference domain $\Omega = \Omega_1 \backslash \Omega_2$ and the corresponding mesh as reference mesh.
-The mesh consists of irregular quadrilaterals and is unstructured.
 In the neighbourhood of the airfoil we use a refined mesh.
 A visualization of the reference mesh is given below.

 In all cases we use homogeneous Dirichlet boundary values to describe the fixed boundary of the rectangel.
 This can be described by zero-displacement boundary conditions: